addthis/fluxthis.io/docs/controller-views.md

 ## React Mixin

 FluxThis stores provide mixins to incorporate themselves into React classes.
-These mixins automatically subscript the view to changes from the store, and call pull in new state from the stores using `getStateFromStores`.
+These mixins automatically subscribe the view to changes from the store and pull in new state from the stores using `getStateFromStores`.

-To use the mixin, simply list all of the stores a view depends on in its `mixin` property, and define `getStateFromStores` to access those stores and properly populate the view's state.
+To use the mixin, simply list all of the stores a view depends on in its `mixins` property, and define `getStateFromStores` to access those stores and properly populate the view's state.